AltamashAhmad/Kalvium_Livebook/README.md

 3. Make your changes and commit them (`git commit -m 'Add new feature'`).
 4. Push to the branch (`git push origin feature-branch`).
 5. Open a pull request.

-## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

-## Acknowledgments
-- Special thanks to the contributors and the open-source community for their support and resources.